philsegeler/OxygenEngine2/README.md

 a recursive-decent implementation, one is quite literaly able to input a grammar, recompile (although with a bit of effort, even recompiling isn't necessary;
 the grammar could be loaded from a configuration file) and run the parser.

+2020/11/24 - philsegeler

+Primarily renderer stuff:
+- Added NRE_GPU_Shader classes enabling the use of different shaders for different objects and modes.
+Shaders are also reusable for different objects to prevent unnecessary pipeline changes.
+- Two shading modes are supported: ```regular``` and ```normals```.
+- Fixed some bugs regarding the window system and OpenGL ES.
+- Added a Z-pre-pass to the renderer for optimization and in preparation for implementing a Light-Indexed-Deferred Renderer.
+- Draw calls are now sorted.
+- The renderer can now be restarted on the fly at runtime.
+- Overhauled the event handler and pushed (almost) all SDL2-specific event handling code in ```OE_SDL_WindowSystem.h/cpp```.
+Now it is more maintenable.
+- Added possibility to change shading mode and restart the renderer in the demo using left/right mouse click.

 ## Initial TODO list for philsegeler
 This should get the project started again with the basics working, so as to be able to add **actual** new features.